OhDearMoshe/go-scrape-some-things/README.md

 To run use go run go-scrape-some-things.go <url to visit>

 ex: go run go-scrape-some-things.go http://www.monzo.com

+OR

+use go build and run the executable as ./go-scrape-some-things <url to visit>
 ### External Libraries

 You will probably need these to run this.